optimass/continual_learning_papers/README.md

 # Continual Learning Literature
 This repository is maintained by Massimo Caccia and Timothée Lesort don't hesitate to send us an email to collaborate or fix some entries ({massimo.p.caccia , t.lesort} at gmail.com).
 The automation script of this repo is adapted from [Automatic_Awesome_Bibliography](https://github.com/TLESORT/Automatic_Awesome_Bibliography).

 For contributing to the repository please follow the process [here](https://github.com/optimass/continual_learning_papers/blob/master/scripts/README.md)

+ Note: sorry the repo is stale since end of September. <br>
+ Will make a major update in February 2021 with the new important papers!

 ## Outline
 - [Classics](https://github.com/optimass/continual_learning_papers/blob/master/README.md#classics)